What is chicken wire and how is it used?

 - Light

-Professional design openwork metal is getting popular nowadays for light, and chicken wire is a fantastic material to use.
-Shape it to some color and set it with a lovely Edison bulb to attain a cool classic effect.
+Professional design Openwork metal is getting popular nowadays for light, and chicken wire is a fantastic material to use.
+Shape it to some color and set it with a lovely Edison bulb to attain a cool, classic effect.

 How to build a chicken wire fence

-Chicken wire is a versatile product often used in many ways by farmers, gardeners and DIY handymen.
+Chicken wire is a versatile product often used in many ways by farmers, gardeners, and DIY handymen.

 This comes in handy when you build a quick trellis for plant care, outside of your garden, or for a variety of interior and exterior applications around your home.